YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## Event horizon

-answer to the question : If we send a photon today what is the maximum distance it can reach until the end of the Universe?
+This time, we will answer the question: If we send a photon today what is the maximum distance it can reachs until the end of the Universe?

 In some sense, the event horizon is a "reversed" particle horizon but this time the photon is emitted today $t_0$ on earth and we let it travel until $t_f \to +\infty$.
 Contrary to the two other kinds, this horizon does not set a limit on how far we can receive informations from, but on how far we can send informations to.